About History & Social Sciences

 - Civility - Students will demonstrate knowledge and use of appropriate civil behavior and understand how it impacts the balance of rights and responsibilities in our society.

-- Economics - Students will develop skills to become a powerful, knowledgeable, and active participants in the economy.
+- Economics - Students will develop skills to become powerful, knowledgeable, and active participants in the economy.
 Students will demonstrate an understanding of basic economic concepts and terms, characteristics of different economic systems, government’s role/influence in the economy, and trade and international economies.

 Four (4) History/Social Science credits are required.
 All freshmen take 1 Humanities History.
 Juniors take U.S. History.
 Students must take and pass the Constitution test.
 Two (2) Civics credits are required and must be taken in the sophomore year.
 Students must take and pass the Constitution test.